VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 - R1 resistance is added as it is not desired that the current from Vin would be directly fed to the gate of M1.

 -	Definition of nodes and the method to identify them
+    - A node is can be defined as a point connecting two termials.
+If two terminals of a single device are short circuited then the node is said to be in between these two terminals.
+But most of the times a node connects two different devices.
+    - The method to identify nodes is to identify the SPICE netlist for the device and all the wires connecting different components have one node on them.

 -	SPICE syntax